What is DevSecOps methodology?

 Previously, development teams performed security testing after the development cycle, meaning they handed work over to separate QA and security teams for final inspection.
 As software development teams adopted DevOps practices, particularly continuous integration and deployment, security reviews created costly bottlenecks by backloading important work at the final stages of the delivery pipelines.
 Teams only uncovered issues after features had been built, meaning they were costlier and more difficult to debug and fix.

-DevSecOps integrates security into every stage of the development pipeline, providing teams with tools and resources at every phase to create safe and secure code.
+DevSecOps integrates security into every stage of the development pipeline, providing teams with tools and resources at each phase to create safe and secure code.
 As a result, DevSecOps helps teams address security issues earlier and faster without slowing their organization’s software delivery.

 By adopting principles of DevSecOps, teams can benefit from: